Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): Method and Principles

 No detector is perfectly aligned or calibrated or without regions where acceptance can vary.
 Consequently evidence of what we have called `parity violation' cannot be pinned immediately at nature's door.
-On the contrary, it is quite possible that the biggest sources of parity violation could be mis-alignments and mis-calibrations.
+On the contrary, it is quite possible that the biggest sources of parity violation could be mis-alignments and mis-calibrations in the detectors used.
 This is not really a disadvantage of the method, though.
-Instead it is a sign that if you can get a non-zero mean on the test-sample, then you know immediately that \textbf{either} you don't understand something about your detector, \textbf{or} you have an interesting discovery.
-Both are equally important, so a signal is a win-win outcome even if the source of the parity-violation is not immediately obvious.
+Instead it is a sign that if you can get a significant asymmetry on the test-sample, then you know immediately that \textbf{either} you don't understand something about your detector, \textbf{or} you have an interesting discovery.
+Both are equally important things to know, so a signal is a win-win outcome even if the source of the parity-violation is not immediately obvious.
+Whether the same win-win situation occurs in other fields is less clear.
+For example, a biologist using a net to detect parity violation in pictures of snails (shells are handed) may not be pleased if the parity violation which has been detected in those images is later found to have been caused by things in the background of each image (e.g.~road signs, leaves, cars) rather than being due to the snails themselves.